 - November 2019.
 Congratulations Sean Avey on a successful MSc defense!

 - June 2019.
-New proteomics paper published in Scientific Reports: Hypoxia-induced reprogramming of the cardiac phenotype in American alligators (Alligator mississippiensis) revealed by quantitative proteomics.
+New paper published in Nature Scientific Reports by Dr. Sarah Alderman, Dane Crossley (North Texas), Ruth Elsey and Todd Gillis entitled: Hypoxia-induced reprogramming of the cardiac phenotype in American alligators (Alligator mississippiensis) revealed by quantitative proteomics

 - January 2019.
 New paper with collaborator Dr. Katie Gilmour (U Ottawa) and MSc student Jonathan Tea published in the Journal of Experimental Biology on social stress and neurogenesis in zebrafish.